Annika Saarikko

-Annika Virpi Irene Saarikko (born 10 November 1983) is a Finnish politician and minister.
-On 5 September 2020, she was elected as the leader of the Finnish Centre Party.
+Annika Virpi Irene Saarikko (born 10 November 1983) is a Finnish politician and minister who served as the Deputy Prime Minister of Finland from 2020 to 2023.
+She served as the leader of the Finnish Centre Party from 2020 to 2024.

 Early life and education

 Saarikko was born in Oripää, Finland.
 She has a bachelor's degree in educational science and a master's degree in philosophy (majoring in media studies) from the University of Turku.

 Political career

 On 14 June 2010, Saarikko was elected to the vice chair of the Centre Party.
 She was elected to the Parliament of Finland in 2011 Finnish parliamentary election.

 From 10 July 2017 to 6 June 2019 Saarikko served as the minister of family affairs and social services.
-On 6 June 2019, she was appointed as minister of science and culture.
+On 6 June 2019, she was appointed minister of science and culture.
 Saarikko took maternity leave on 9 August 2019, and the position was filled by Hanna Kosonen until Saarikko reassumed her post in August 2020.
 She became Deputy Prime Minister of Finland, traditionally held by the leader of the second largest party in the government coalition, in September 2020.
 In May 2021 Saarikko became Minister of Finance.

+Saarikko led the Centre Party to the 2023 Finnish parliamentary election, in which the party lost 8 seats and finished fourth.
+Due to the election defeat, Saarikko announced that the party would not seek a place in the government.
+In February 2024, Saarikko announced that she will not seek another term as leader at the party conference in June 2024.
+Due to becoming the head of the organisation of student health, she will be relieved of her duty as a member of the parliament of Finland from september 2025 onwards.